genelet/godbi/README.md

 #### Example

 In this example, we create a MySQL handle using database credentials in the environment; then create a new table name _letters_ and add 3 rows.
-We query the data using _SelectSQL_ and get the result in the data structures _lists_ as slice of maps.
+We query the data using _SelectSQL_ and get the result into _lists_ as slice of maps.
 ```
 package main